marcusphillips/react/README.markdown

 ***

 ## What is React?
-React is an HTML templating language designed for easy rerenders.
-Rerenders can be triggered automatically when the original input objects change, or they can be managed manually.
+React is an HTML templating language designed for easy rerendering.
+It can manage view updates automatically by monitoring the state of the original input objects, and updating the original output nodes accordingly.

 ***

 ## What does it look like?
 React templates are expressed entirely in HTML, and can always be validated as such.
-The directives that control rendering are written out in a custom `react` attribute, such as `<div react="contain myString"></div>`.
+The directives that control rendering are written in a custom `react` attribute, such as `<div react="contain myString"></div>`.

 ***